Mister Sinister: Age of Apocalypse

-In the alternate timeline of the 1995–96 "Age of Apocalypse" storyline, Nathaniel Essex is one of Apocalypse's Four Horsemen, making him one of the ruling council that oversees the villain's dominion.
+In the alternate timeline of the 1995–96 "Age of Apocalypse" storyline, Nathaniel Essex is one of the Horsemen of Apocalypse, making him one of the ruling council that oversees Apocalypse's dominion.
 He calls himself simply "Sinister" rather than "Mr. Sinister."
 In this world where Earth's general population became aware of the power and abundance of mutants over a decade earlier than they would have otherwise, Sinister does not bother with manipulating Alex and Scott Summers from the shadows via his orphanage.
 Instead, he adopts them directly after they are orphaned, becoming their foster father, encouraging their training as warriors and teaching them that their mutant genes place them above the non-mutant "flat scans" who inhabit the Earth.
 Scott becomes Sinister's obvious favorite son, creating great resentment and animosity in Alex.
 Later on, Sinister recruits the amoral scientist Hank McCoy, the Dark Beast, as his lab assistant.
 Though impressed with Dark Beast's abilities, Sinister is disturbed and at times angry with McCoy's habit of enhancing and altering mutations just for the enjoyment of seeing the results, rather than having a true purpose or benefit for his research.

 As the years go on, Cyclops comes to doubt the path of Apocalypse.
 Though publicly he enforces Sinister's will, fighting criminals and rebels such as that timeline's X-Men, in secret he aids humans and others who need to escape Apocalypse's territory or Sinister's holding pens.
-Unknown to Cyclops, his "father" Sinister is disillusioned with Apocalypse's empire, convinced the mutant conqueror's actions will simply cause the destruction of Earth eventually, leaving no possibility for a master race to live.
+Unknown to Cyclops, Sinister is disillusioned with Apocalypse's empire, convinced the mutant conqueror's actions will simply cause the destruction of Earth eventually, leaving no possibility for a master race to live.
 Wishing a living weapon he can use against Apocalypse, Sinister clones a powerful mutant from the combined genetic codes of Scott Summers and the X-Man rebel named Jean Grey.
-Sinister names the genetically engineered boy "Nathan Grey", deciding that while Jean Grey was the boy's mother, he himself was the father.
-Sinister accelerates Nathan's aging and the boy quickly becomes a teenager, his mutant X-gene granting him incredible telekinetic and telepathic power.
-Realizing the boy's raw power could easily burn out his life and body prematurely, Sinister becomes desperate to gain full control of Nathan's mind and abilities in order to use him as a weapon.
-One night, not knowing the boy's intended purpose or their connection to each other, Cyclops finds and frees Nathan Grey from Sinister's secret lab in the Blightlands.
+Sinister names the genetically engineered boy "Nate Grey", deciding that while Jean Grey was the boy's mother, he himself was the father.
+Sinister accelerates Nate's aging and the boy quickly becomes a teenager, his mutant X-gene granting him incredible telekinetic and telepathic powers.
+Realizing the boy's raw power could easily burn out his life and body prematurely, Sinister becomes desperate to gain full control of Nate's mind and abilities to use him as a weapon.
+One night, not knowing the boy's intended purpose or their connection to each other, Cyclops finds and frees Nate from Sinister's secret lab in the Blightlands.
 Before Cyclops can lead him to safety, the impulsive teenager immediately unleashes his power and leaves on his own, eventually meeting a group of traveling entertainers called the Outcasts, led by the mutant inventor Forge.
 The Outcasts accept "Nate" into their ranks.